 - Operationally, Antero leverages state-of-the-art emissions recovery technologies – such as green completions, vapor recovery units and towers, among others – that capture and direct methane directly to pipeline for sale.

 - To further reduce methane emissions, Antero also utilizes an aggressive Leak Detection and Repair (LDAR) program.
 In addition, state-of-the-art emission controls, including combustors and engine catalysts, are installed at Antero’s operating sites to holistically and more effectively manage emissions.

-- Additionally, Antero has converted a portion of its field vehicle fleet and drilling rigs to natural gas – and also utilizes natural gas as a fuel to power completion units used in completions activities – to further reduce GHG emissions directly resulting from its operations.
+- Additionally, Antero has converted a portion of its field vehicle fleet to natural gas – and also utilizes natural gas as a fuel to power completion units used in completions activities whenever possible – to further reduce GHG emissions directly resulting from its operations.

 - Antero’s industry-leading water management systems – including its integrated freshwater pipeline delivery system and the ongoing development of the Antero Clearwater advanced wastewater treatment and reuse facility – are dramatically reducing truck traffic typically associated with exploration and development activities, thereby enhancing air quality through a dramatic reduction in vehicle emissions.

 Antero has taken concrete, actionable steps to further reduce methane emissions since March 2005, when the company engaged local community stakeholders in Colorado in discussions on how to more effectively minimize its environmental footprint.
 This collaborative, community-focused approach – which Antero takes across all of its operations – results in meaningful interaction with the local community which helps inform solutions to operational issues.